 • Reconstituted annually on 1st January based on eligibility criteria.

-The listing of the 10 eligible programs in the Index for 2023 were as follows:
+For the 2024 year following the rebalance of the Index we say goodbye to the Winton Trend Program and hello to the AQR Managed Futures Program.
+The listing of the 10 eligible programs in the Index for 2024 were as follows:

 The performance of the SG Trend Index since 1st January 2000 to the end of last month is seen in Chart 2 below: